Sajithrajan03/Beat-Buddy--BackEnd/README.md

 Welcome to BeatBuddy, a customized music recommender app!
 Try out : https://beat-buddy.streamlit.app/

+To Contributors :  Use the Flask_app.py as the main file.

 ## Features

 - Search for a song and get recommendations based on the searched song.